-In the next DSECOP webinar, our panelists will discuss the ethical dimension of data science from a physicist’s point of view.
-The webinar will take place on December 7, at 12:00 pm EST. The panelists are Aishik Ghosh from UC Irvine and Berkeley Lab, Ian René Solano-Kamaiko from Cornell University, and Savannah Thais from Columbia University.
+Our panelists discussed the ethical dimension of data science from a physicist’s point of view.
+The webinar took place on December 7, at 12:00 pm EST. The panelists were Aishik Ghosh from UC Irvine and Berkeley Lab, Ian René Solano-Kamaiko from Cornell University, and Savannah Thais from Columbia University.

 Aishik Ghosh is a researcher at UC Irvine and fellow at Lawrence Berkeley National Laboratory working at the intersection of artificial intelligence (AI) and fundamental physics.
 His research has direct impact on questions on AI bias, fairness, uncertainty quantification and the statistical evaluation of AI models.
 He has been a strong advocate for including discussions on AI ethics and the limitations of the quantitative methods in data science curricula.
 As part of a network of AI experts, he has worked with the Organization for Economic Co-operation and Development (OECD) to develop a framework to compare tools for trustworthy AI systems, and continues to work with them on policy related to science and AI.
 He is concerned about democratic accessibility of technological resources and education required to equitably share the benefits of AI in our society.